-Recruitment Activities .
+Recruitment Activities

-7. List positions held by recent former students and awards and honors achieved by former students not previously reported, insofar as you have knowledge of them.
-Type in N/A if not Applicable.
+7. List positions held by recent former students and awards and honors achieved by former studentsnot previously reported, insofar as you have knowledge of them.
+If you have a large list of students, please upload a PDF in the "Additional Teaching Information" step in the workflow.
+Type in N/A if not applicable or if you're choosing to upload a PDF.